 The following text represents a Modification to the Redevelopment Plan for the Richfield Redevelopment Project Area.
 This modification represents a continuation of the goals and objectives set forth in the Redevelopment Plan for the Richfield Redevelopment Project Area.
-Generally, the substantive changes include the establishment of Tax Increment Financing District No. 2017-1 (The Chamberlain) within the Richfield Redevelopment Project Area.
+Generally, the substantive changes include the establishment of Tax Increment Financing District No. 2017-1 (The Chamberlain).